Student-friendly JavaScript reference with examples

 Ask yourself: “Will this value change during my program?”

-Text values in programming are called strings.
+let const Text values in programming are called strings.
 They must be wrapped in quotes.

 const city = "Paris";